splunk/observability-workshop/docs/module2/muting.md

 In the **Muting Rule** window check **Mute Indefinitely** and enter a reason.

 !!! note
-    This will mute the nofications permanently until you come back here and un-check this box or resume notifications for this Detector.
+    This will mute the nofications permanently until you come back here and un-check this box or resume notifications for this detector.

 ![Mute Indefinitely](../images/module2/mute-indefinitely.png){: .shadow .center}